simonlast/node-persist/README.md

 ##(localStorage on the server)

 ###Super-easy (and fast) persistent data structures in Node.js, modeled after HTML5 localStorage
 Node-persist doesn't use a database.
-Instead, JSON documents are stored in the file system periodically for persistence.
+Instead, JSON documents are stored in the file system for persistence.
 Because there is no network overhead and your data is just in-memory, node-persist is just about as fast as a database can get.
 Node-persist uses the HTML5 localStorage API, so it's easy to learn.

 This is still a work in progress.
 Send pull requests please.